amikunov/Large-Object-Heap-Fix-For-.NET-String-Builder/README.md

 # Large Object Heap Fix For .NET StringBuilder
 ## The suggested fix prevents .NET StringBuilder from allocating on Large Object Heap.

-In the current implementation of StringBuilder, *AppendHelper* calls *ExpandByABlock(int minBlockCharCount)* which will obviously allocate on Large Object Heap when *minBlockCharCount* is large:
+In the current implementation of StringBuilder, *AppendHelper* calls *ExpandByABlock(int minBlockCharCount)* which will obviously allocate on the Large Object Heap when *minBlockCharCount* is large:

 ```